aimerneige/aimerneige/README.md

 ### Hi there 👋

+I am just a student on the North University of China.

 <!--
 **aimerneige/aimerneige** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.